jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.BigEndianByteIndexer.md

 ## BigEndianByteIndexer Struct

-Provides byte level indexing operations (set, get) on a stored number.
-Allows for indexer syntax when accessing the stored bytes.
+Provides byte level indexing operations (set, get) on the bytes of a copied value.
+It provides indexer-style access to the bytes of the value.
 Index zero is the most significant byte.

 ```csharp
 public ref struct BigEndianByteIndexer